FaiLuReH3Ro/excel-flight-delay-analysis/README.md

 ![cancel_causes.png](/assets/cancel_causes.png)

-- **Weather** is the primary reason for cancellations, accounting for the largest proportion of cases.
+- **Weather** is the primary reason for cancellations, accounting for the most significant proportion of cases.
 - **Security** issues are the second most significant contributor, indicating disruption beyond routine operations.
 - **Carrier** causes represent a notable portion but are less dominant than weather and security.
 - **NAS** contributes the smallest portion, indicating that system-wide constraints are not a frequent cause of cancellations.